 If you think that too-dark concert selfie’s fate is sealed, wait!
 The PicMonkey mobile app is loaded with tools to help that could-be-fab photo escape the clutches of underexposure-dom.
 Your mission, should you choose to accept it, is to try the following four things on your dark photos.
 So fire up that app, and stop throwing memories in the trash(can icon).

 This is the adjustment to start with, folks!
 And it could be all you need, depending on your pic.
 The mobile version of this photo editing powerhouse focuses on your midtones, so when you adjust the Levels slider, you’re pulling the middle greys in your image lighter.
 The rest of your colors adjust accordingly, which means Levels does a magnificent job of brightening your image without washing it out.
+Now put your gorgeous shot into one of our Instagram post templates and share it with the world.

 Saturation affects the colors in your photo, and it’s pretty useful if your pic is looking a touch washed out after you lighten it.
 Move the slider left to make them more muted, and right to make them more vivid.
+After you've got your colors the way you want them, you can put a watermark on your pic and let the world know you are the brilliant creator of this masterpiece.

 There are a bajillion reasons to love the Lush effect.
 Not only does it make the richest colors in your image pop like balloons in a nail factory, but it’s also an unexpected dark photo fixer.
 Since Lush is pretty great at detecting contrast, it works wonders on those tricky dark-in-one-spot-light-in-another photos.